Rome

 Language

-The official language spoken in Rome is Italian.
-English is widely understood in tourist areas and by younger generations, but it’s always appreciated to learn some basic Italian phrases for a more immersive experience.
+The local language spoken in Rome is Italian.
+English is widely understood in tourist areas, but it’s always appreciated if visitors try to speak some Italian.

 Cost Of Living